shikijs/textmate-grammars-themes/README.md

 6. Run `pnpm run fetch` to download the theme.
 7. Run `pnpm run play` to start the playground.
 Select the new theme in the right column to verify the accuracy and confirm that the theme works as expected.
 8. Send in the PR!

+### Fix a grammar or theme

+We don't maintain the grammars and themes in this repository.
+This repository only normalizes the grammars and themes from their original repositories and re-distributes them as npm packages.
+If you want to fix a grammar or theme, you should submit a PR to the original repository.

+You can find the original repository and source file locations in [sources-grammars.ts](./sources-grammars.ts) and [sources-themes.ts](./sources-themes.ts).

+After upstream PR is merged, this repository will be automatically synced and updated.

 ## License